Jamdesk Documentation logo

 Pro60 requests / minute

-EnterpriseCustom — contact support
+EnterpriseCustom; contact support

-When you exceed the limit, the API returns 429 Too Many Requests with a Retry-After header indicating how many seconds to wait.
+When you exceed the limit, the API returns 429 Too Many Requests with a Retry-After: 60 header and {"error": "Rate limit exceeded"} in the body.

 If you need higher rate limits for a production integration, contact us to discuss Enterprise options.